-A team of highly skilled and experienced professionals lead MVP.
+A team of highly skilled and experienced professionals leads MVP.
 Most consultants are successful minority entrepreneurs and business owners who understand what it takes to be competitive, even when the playing field is not always level.

-The program holds registered vendors accountable to an unyielding commitment to quality, safety, and service while providing skill, trade and industry-specific training and resources to increase the capacity and readiness of Alabama’s minority businesses.
+The program holds registered vendors accountable to an unyielding commitment to quality, safety, and service while providing skill, trade, and industry-specific training and resources to increase the capacity and readiness of Alabama’s minority businesses.

 Contractors use the MVP Database to source vendors for goods and services.
 Businesses registered through the MVP platform are pre-qualified by the program, allowing prime contractors to offer job opportunities to new vendors with greater ease and confidence.